Connect with us

 JBL Synthesis isn’t treating electronics as an afterthought.
 Alongside the expanded SCL loudspeaker lineup, the brand is rolling out three new processing and amplification components designed to serve as the backbone of modern immersive home cinema systems.
 Built for flexibility, scale, and real-world installation demands, these electronics are aimed squarely at integrators who need predictable performance across complex Dolby Atmos, DTS:X Pro, IMAX Enhanced, and AURO-3D systems — without stacking mismatched boxes and hoping for the best.

-SDP-60 Immersive AV Processor brings much of that capability into a more streamlined 16-channel platform.
+SDP-60 Immersive AV Processor (replaces the SDP-58) brings much of that capability into a more streamlined 16-channel platform.
 It offers reference-grade decoding, fully balanced outputs, Matrix Channel Assignment, and support for Dirac Live ART optimization.
 This is the processor aimed at serious cinema rooms that don’t need extreme channel counts but still demand precision and consistency.

-SDR-40 Immersive AV Receiver takes an all-in-one approach without dumbing things down.
+SDR-40 Immersive AV Receiver (replaces the SDR-38) takes an all-in-one approach without dumbing things down.
 It combines 16-channel processing with nine channels of Class G amplification, delivering high output and improved efficiency in a single chassis.
 For integrators looking to simplify system deployment without sacrificing immersive performance, it’s a practical solution for premium installations.

 What ties these components together is intent.
 They’re engineered to integrate seamlessly with the expanded SCL loudspeaker family, ensuring consistent voicing and predictable results across a wide range of room sizes and configurations.